 The attention to detail within these books is amazing and provides the reader with snippets which can lead to much greater understanding.

-Of course, nowadays we also have the internet which offers us with an endless stream of information to read and follow.
+Of course, nowadays we also have the internet which offers us an endless stream of information to read and follow.
 Care should be given to this medium, however.

 I have often read things which are just patently not true, by people who think they have knowledge of the subject but clearly do not.
 Always double check anything you read with a reliable source.
 Before passing it off as fact or wasting your time on a search that will lead to nothing.

 For the amateur genealogist, there are some amazing ways to discover what your relatives did in the war and most of it is right at your fingertips.

 Forces War Records is an incredible resource where you can search for someone under their name or unit.
 You can also find hospital records, maps and historical documents to assist with your search.